 Emergency notifications will be deployed as quickly as possible once there is confirmation of a serious immediate threat to the health or safety of the campus community.
 Messages have been pre-scripted for several types of emergencies, although the content of these messages and their initiation may be customized to the situation, if and as necessary.
-The deployment of these messages allows time to evaluate the risk to our community.

-The decision-making group for deployment of emergency messaging is the Emergency Response and Management Core Team.
-This group includes senior representation from the following departments/divisions: Operations, Enterprise Risk Management, University Police, Facilities Management and Campus Services, Student Affairs, Computing Services, and Internal Communications
+The decision-making group for deployment of emergency messaging is the Core Team of the Emergency Preparedness and Response Team.
+The Core Team includes senior representation from the following departments/divisions: Operations, Enterprise Risk Management, University Police, Facilities Management and Campus Services, Student Affairs, Computing Services, and Internal Communications.